TadiT7/treble_experimentations_wiki/Asus-Zenfone-Max-M1-(ZB556KL).md

 * octopus os GSI (booting after changing selinux mapping)
 * All GSI are working due to a patch
 * If a dev is reading just make a caf kernel or just come to our telegram to fix bugs with the kernel made by us
-* Dont evem ask if a sGSI IS BOOTING.
+* Dont even ask if a sGSI IS BOOTING.
 * None of erfan gsi are working as they do not provide vndk 26 support .
 * OEM ports/sGSI are also not working due to vendor
 * now all of the GSI are booting  due to a patch that enables or mounts ./data
+* people who wanna give device for testing are welcome always
 ##
 Template created by @raza231198
 ##